debruine/tutorials/docs/04_sim_lmer.md

 ```

 <div class="info">
-<p>If you already have <a href="/data/pilot_data.csv">pilot data</a>, you can estimate a realistic SD for the subjects' random intercepts using the following code.</p>
+<p>If you already have <a href="/data/pilot_data.csv">pilot data</a>, you can estimate a realistic SD for the subjects’ random intercepts using the following code.</p>
 </div>